When Should Family Visit Newborn Baby?

 While not everyone may honor your stated boundaries, most people do if they clearly understand what you are communicating.
 So know what your boundaries are around visits, and let them be known.

 And let them be known in a thoughtful and kind way.
-You don’t have to explain every reason in regards to why you have a certain boundary, but your tone and delivery can make a big difference in how a boundary statement is received.
+You don’t have to explain every reason regarding why you have a certain boundary, but your tone and delivery can make a big difference in how a boundary statement is received.
 Make the boundary about you and your needs, rather than trying to explain why the boundary is about someone else.

 Because boundaries are really all about us and clarifying what we need to maintain our mental and physical health.
 For example, “I need time to establish breastfeeding”, rather than, “I can’t establish breastfeeding comfortably if you (visitors) are in my space and watching me”.